 - Support for people with multiple conditions associated with obesity or diabetes

-The Health Improvement Practitioner Service has trained smoking cessation advisors who can offer advice and support on the best way to stop smoking, as well as weight management, diet, and physical activity.
+The Health Improvement Practitioner Service has trained smoking cessation advisors who can offer advice and support on weight management, diet, and physical activity.
 To get in touch with them directly phone 01204 463 175 or email HIT@boltonft.nhs.uk.